 As more and more estate agents are reporting a surge in activity, it is clear that things are on the move.
 If you are a seller then do remember that you, the customer, are in control right up until you part with your hard earned cash.
 At Sheridan Sales and Lettings we never forget this.

-If you would If you would like to see how we can help please do give us a call on 01366 858228 or email us on firstname.lastname@example.org.
+If you would like to see how we can help please do give us a call on 01366 858228 or email us on firstname.lastname@example.org.